 Disney Transportation to the Resort

-We set sail on a Monday in January.
+We set sail in January on both cruises.
 Since winter storms can disrupt travel we wanted to have a day to reschedule flights if needed.
-So, we flew to Orlando on Sunday morning and took Disney’s Magical Express to the Pop Century Resort for one night.
+So, we flew to Orlando a day ahead of departing for the cruise and took Disney’s Magical Express to the Pop Century Resort for one night.

 How to Find Out Disney Cruise Bus Schedule